Go to My Ireland

 mm_ten-autumn_apples mm_ten-autumn_apples

-1. Celebrate Harvest Season
+1. Celebrate harvest season

 Fall is harvest time, and there’s nothing quite as tasty as heading to farmers markets – big and small – to pick up food fresh from the farm!
 Two special treats, though, have to be St George's Market in Belfast and the English Market in Cork, which have both been serving organic goods for centuries.
 Alternatively, head to the orchard county of Armagh, the home of the Bramley Apple, which has PGI (Protected Geographical Indication) status from the European Commission, and learn how to make your own cider, jam and juice.
 Yum.